Access ACT Government information

 - risk national security or international relations.

-The charges are set in the Freedom of Information (Fees) Determination published on the ACT Legislation Register.
+In rare cases a processing charge may apply.
+These charges are set in the Freedom of Information (Fees) Determination published on the ACT Legislation Register.
+We’ll tell you before any charge is added and explain how was calculated.

 You will not be charged if: